Looking for the best Virginia fall attractions?

 Did you know?
 Virginia is located midway between New York and Florida and, hence, called the “Gateway to the South”.

-Unfortunately, when I visited on the last week of September, the fall colors in Virginia hasn’t shown yet and the weather wasn’t cooperating, but you can imagine how beautiful it would be from the photos if it did!
+When I visited on the last week of September 2016, the fall colors in Virginia hasn’t shown yet and the weather wasn’t cooperating with rain and fog.

 Shenandoah National Park